-To qualify for listing under the new route, an issuer must:
+To qualify for listing under the new route, an issuer with a WVR structure must:

-- be an innovative company (see the characteristics set out under the section on "Issuers With WVR Structures" above); - have a good record of compliance for at least two full financial years in their home market; and - have an expected market capitalisation at the time of secondary listing in Hong Kong of at least HK\$10 billion.
+- have a primary listing on the New York Stock Exchange, Nasdaq or London Stock Exchange (under the "Premium Listing" segment); - be an innovative company (see the characteristics set out under the section "Issuers With WVR Structures" above); - have a good record of compliance for at least two full financial years in its home market; and - have an expected market capitalization at the time of secondary listing in Hong Kong of at least HK\$10 billion.
 A secondary listing applicant with a WVR structure, and/or which is a Greater China issuer, will also be required to have a market capitalization of at least HK\$40 billion, or a market capitalization of at least HK\$10 billion and revenue of at least HK\$1 billion in its most recent audited financial year.